wluckin/scraper/README.md

 - Fast (probably)
 - Real simple to use
 - Works on most websites
+- *New!* Works on subdomains too!

 ## Bad things
-- Doesn't work on some websites - assumes all pages that you want are served from the same root domain.
-It will in current state ignore subdomains. *Don't be put off if you want this*.
-It's a 30 second change, look at Line 84.
-- You're lucky there's a URL option at all, really
+- You're lucky there's a URL option at all, really.
+The tool is very barebones.
+- If the webserver you're scraping serves binary files without a file extension, the script assumes they're an index.html in a folder named the same as the file. *This shouldn't really be an issue, but if something really weird is going on this could be why.*

 ## Use
 Scraper dumps the site into the current working directory.